Why Intern with CRS?

-The Community Relations Service offers unpaid Summer, Fall and Spring internships in its 15 offices across the country.
+The Community Relations Service offers unpaid Summer, Fall and Spring internships to undergraduate and graduate school students in its 15 offices across the country.

 Headquarters' Interns gain a unique and exciting view of the work and mission of CRS.
 Interns will assist senior leaders, including the Director, Deputy Director, Associate Director and Legal Counsel, in a variety of assignments.
 Intern tasks may involve conducting research related to Department initiatives and Director's projects, evaluating current CRS programs, reviewing regional casework summaries, participating in weekly operational meetings, analyzing various mediation strategies and community dispute resolution techniques and attending meetings on behalf of the Agency.
 Law students will have the additional opportunity to work with CRS Legal Counsel on drafting legal memoranda, reviewing Memoranda of Understanding and drafting Freedom of Information Act responses.
 Communications and Public Affairs students will be able to create website content, draft talking points for senior management and write press releases on CRS initiatives and activities.
 All interns will have the ability to attend events in the Department to expand their knowledge of the government and the field of conflict resolution.

 Applicants must be currently enrolled undergraduate or graduate students and submit a current official college or university transcript.
 Although all applicants will be considered, competitive candidates will have a cumulative grade point average of at least 3.0, completed their sophomore year of college and exhibit excellent communication skills, computer proficiency and professionalism.
 Students should demonstrate an interest in alternative dispute resolution and mediation or conflict resolution studies, as well as civil rights issues.
 Law students must demonstrate skills in legal research and the use of Westlaw and/or LexisNexis.

 Regional and Field Offices